CCChou/ds-mb/README.md

 # TODO LIST

+* use sitemesh to reduce the duplication
+* use ajax and json to trnasport the data
 * modify url structure
 * add filter to avoid xss
 * add interceptor to confirm login or not